palakambade/Photo-gallery/README.md

 # Photo-gallery
 Photo Gallery!!
-Cousera assignment using CSS3, HTML5 and Javascript.
+Coursera assignment using CSS3, HTML5 and Javascript.